RRLyrae/SkenarioLabs_Tasks/README.md

 Additional files: the 4 picture files used for testing the script + 3 files created when running the script.

 2) Data Quality analysis of gathered data.
 Insights presented in a pdf file.
-Additional files: csv data file + field_definitions file.
+Additional files: field_definitions file (original data file not included as it is too big!).